Ketton: Village

-The village's name origin is dubious.
-Maybe, 'river of Ceta', with the subsequent component later remodelled as the Old English 'tun'.
-Otherwise, this is potentially an old name for the River Chater or the Old English tribal name, 'Cetan'.

-It was originally three separate settlements: Ketton, Aldgate and Geeston; but as they grew they merged to form the village that Ketton is today.
+The village was originally three separate settlements: Ketton, Aldgate and Geeston; but they merged to form the village that Ketton is today.

-The village has a post office and general store, a library, two pubs (the Railway Inn and the Northwick Arms), a sports centre, a playschool and a Church of England primary school.
+The village has a post office and general store, a library, a branch GP surgery, one pub (the Railway Inn), a sports centre, a playschool and a Church of England primary school which in 2021/2022 had 185 pupils on its roll.

 The village has two churches (Church of England and Methodist).

-The earliest parts of St Mary's Church, the Church of England parish church, are 12th century.
+The earliest parts of St Mary's Church, the Grade I listed Church of England parish church, are 12th century.
 The church has a central tower and spire.
-The west front is an example of late 12th century transitional architecture and the remainder of the church is mainly 13th century.
+The west front is an example of late 12th-century transitional architecture and the remainder of the church is mainly 13th century.
 The nave was restored under the direction of George Gilbert Scott in 1861–62 and the chancel under the direction of his pupil Thomas Graham Jackson in 1863–66.
 Jackson's chancel roof was painted by Ninian Comper in 1950.
 The stone is from Barnack.
-There are Ketton headstones in the churchyard; one by the lychgate depicts mason's tools and is by stonemason William Hibbins of Ketton.
-William Hibbins built Hibbins House, which is still standing today.
+There are Ketton headstones in the churchyard; one by the lychgate depicts mason's tools and is by stonemason William Hibbins of Ketton who built Hibbins House, which is still standing.
 The spire is 144 feet (44 metres) high.
+The Methodist chapel was refurbished in 2013 but dates back some 150 years.

 Robert of Ketton was the first person to translate the Qur'an into Latin.
 The translation was complete by 1143.

+Ketton is also home to a natural burial ground towards the Western side of the village.

 Ketton stone and cement

 The village gives its name to Ketton stone, a limestone which is quarried locally and is used in many buildings in the village and elsewhere.
-Some areas of former quarrying, Ketton Quarries, are now a Site of Special Scientific Interest, maintained by Leicestershire and Rutland Wildlife Trust.
+Some areas of former quarrying, Ketton Quarries, are a Site of Special Scientific Interest, maintained by Leicestershire and Rutland Wildlife Trust.

 The limestone is used to make cement.
 Ketton Cement Works opened in 1928 and by November that year the number of staff had risen to 250.
 The plant, owned by Hanson Cement (now part of HeidelbergCement), meets more than 10% of the UK demand for cement.

+Renewable energy in Ketton

-In 2013 Rutland County Council approved plans for Lark Energy to build a solar farm on land reclaimed from a 1940s quarry.
-The solar farm provides 13% of the cement work's annual energy consumption.
+In 2013 Lark Energy built a solar power farm on land reclaimed from a 1940s quarry.
 The second phase was opened in 2015 by Secretary of State for Energy Amber Rudd.

-Wind energy in Ketton
+The solar farm provides 13% of the cement works' annual energy consumption.

 In 2004 Rutland County Council planning committee resolved to approve a planning application for one wind turbine on land adjacent to the cement works off Steadfold Lane in Ketton.
 However, issues surrounding fast jets flying from RAF Cottesmore meant that a planning permission was never granted.

-In 2011 REG Windpower announced plans to install two wind turbines near Steadfold Lane.
-The proposal was withdrawn in August 2012.
+A proposal from REG Windpower to install two wind turbines near Steadfold Lane was withdrawn in August 2012.